tundejulius17/helloo-world/README.md

 # helloo-world
 Just a repository
+I am Tunde, a data scientist from Finland.
-Tunde here, I like Java, C#, Python, ABPA, R.
+I am proficient in Java, Python and R.